 An Immersive Guidance Experience

-The BLAID device uses numerous cameras, sensors, and haptic and acoustic technologies to help guide users through spaces.
-The system can recognize elements in a user's environment and teach them how to move around them appropriately.
-Four main modes of use, including exploring, scanning, capturing, and finding, were identified as desirable for those who are visually impaired.
+The BLAID device integrates a suite of cameras, sensors, and haptic and acoustic technologies to guide users through physical spaces.
+Designed to recognize environmental elements and teach users how to navigate around them, the system supports four core modes of use identified through research with visually impaired individuals: exploring, scanning, capturing, and finding.

 Blending In